 (Process) In a distillation, reflux is when hot vapours come into contact with cooler material higher up in a still, condense and fall back into the pot.
 When reflux occurs in an alcohol distillation this successive evaporation and condensation will increase the final ABV of the distilled alcohol.
 This is also called rectification or enrichment.

 Reflux also strips out flavour from distillate, as many VOCs will only vapourise once, and be left behind in the pot in this process.
-This is a benefit in alcohol distillations when purer, more neutral spirit is the aim.
-Here you want to maximise reflux.
-In other aromatic distillations where you want flavour to come through, you should aim to minimise reflux.
+High levels of reflux is a benefit in alcohol distillations when purer, more neutral spirit is the aim.
+Here you want to maximise reflux (often with columns, plates and scrubbers).
+In other aromatic distillations (such as steam distilling essential oil) where you want flavour to come through, you should aim to minimise reflux.

 (Product of distillation) A distilled alcoholic drink of at least 20% ABV that contains no added sugar.